 Figure 5.9.2.2.2-1: Requesting a UE's Authorization Data for a specific service

-1. The NF service consumer (e.g. NEF) sends a POST request to invoke "authorize" custom method on the resource representing the UE's subscribed information for service identified by the service type.
-The payload of the request shall be an object of "ServiceSpecificAuthorizationInfo" which may contain S-NSSAI, DNN, MTC Provider Information, callback URI.
+1. The NF service consumer (e.g. NEF) sends a POST request to invoke "authorize" custom method on the resource representing the subscribed information for service identified by the service type of a UE or a group of UEs.
+The payload of the request shall be an object of "ServiceSpecificAuthorizationInfo" which should contain the callback URI and may contain S-NSSAI, DNN, MTC Provider Information, AF ID.
 If MTC Provider information and/or AF ID are received in the request, the UDM shall check whether the MTC Provider and/or the AF is allowed to perform this operation for the UE; otherwise, the UDM shall skip the MTC provider and/or AF authorization check.

 2a.
-If S-NSSAI, DNN and service type received in the request are allowed or is part of the UE's subscription data or group data (for a request targeting a group), UDM shall respond successfully to the NF service consumer.
-On success:
+If S-NSSAI, DNN and service type received in the request are allowed or is part of the UE's subscription data or group data (for a request targeting a group), UDM shall respond successfully with "200 OK" HTTP response.
+The message body shall include the ServiceSpecificAuthorizationData object containing the SUPI of the UE (or the Internal Group Identifier mapped from External Group ID if the request is targeting a group) and the Service Specific Authorization Id.

-- if the request targeting a group is authorized successfully and the authorisation result is not valid permanently, the UDM responds with "200 OK" with the message body containing the ServiceSpecificAuthorizationData with the validityTime as relevant for the requesting NF service consumer,

-- if the individual UE is authorized successfully, the UDM responds with the message body containing the ServiceSpecificAuthorizationData with the SUPI of the UE, the UDM may also include the validityTime to the NF service consumer if the authorisation result is not valid permanently;

 2b.
-If the request targeting a group is authorized successfully, and the authorisation result is valid permanently, the UDM responds with "204 No Content".

-2c.
 If there is no valid AuthorizationData for the UE Identity or unknown UE Identity, HTTP status code "404 Not Found" shall be returned including additional error information in the response body (in the "ProblemDetails" element).